stephan2012/helm-restic-rest-server/README.md

 ### Service

 The Helm chart allows exposing the REST server’s service for direct access.
+Bypassing an Ingress Controller may result in slightly better performance (latency).

 Beware, however, that the REST server is currently [not able to reload](https://github.com/restic/rest-server/issues/94) a renewed TLS server certificate online.